Greenstand/Greenstand-Overview/README.md

-# Welcome to Greenstand's Tree Tracker project
+# Welcome to Greenstand's Treetracker project

 We are here to make the world a cooler, richer and greener place.

 **Basic Overview:** The [treetracker-android](https://github.com/Greenstand/treetracker-android) app is a tool to allow planters to verify tree planting and tree survival with geo-tagged, time-stamped images.
-The tree images are to be analyzed using the [treetracker-admin](https://github.com/Greenstand/treetracker-admin) and then displayed and shared via tokens/links on the [treetracker-web-map](https://github.com/Greenstand/treetracker-web-map).
-This map is embedded on other organizations' websites.
+The tree images and data points are to be analyzed using the [treetracker-admin](https://github.com/Greenstand/treetracker-admin) and then displayed and shared via tokens/links on the [treetracker-web-map](https://github.com/Greenstand/treetracker-web-map).
+This map can be embedded on other organizations' websites displaying their planted and mapped trees.

 ## Development needs as of 02/29/2020